EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-hsmkey/ssl-hsmkey.md

 ##Synopsys

-add ssl hsmKey &lt;hsmKeyName> -key &lt;string>
+add ssl hsmKey &lt;hsmKeyName> [-hsmType ( THALES | SAFENET )] [-key &lt;string> | -serialNum &lt;string>] {-password }

 ##Arguments

 <b>hsmKeyName</b>

+<b>hsmType</b>
+Type of HSM.
+Possible values: THALES, SAFENET
+Default value: THALES

 <b>key</b>
-Name of and, optionally, path to the HSM key file. /var/opt/nfast/kmdata/local/ is the default path Maximum value: 63
+Name of and, optionally, path to the HSM key file. /var/opt/nfast/kmdata/local/ is the default path.
+Applies only to THALES HSM.
+Maximum value: 63

+<b>serialNum</b>
+Serial number of the partition on which the key is present.
+Applies only to SafeNet HSM.
+Maximum value: 16

+<b>password</b>
+Password for a partition.
+Applies only to SafeNet HSM.